Things to Carry for Leh Ladakh Trip: Leh Ladakh Packing List

 A warm thermal fleece balaclava will help you keep your face, ears and mouth protected from the cold Himalayan winds.

-Gloves and warm Socks
+Gloves and Warm Socks

+Very important to keep your hands and feet warm.
 Also, carry at least 2-3 pairs of warm woollen socks.
-To keep your feet warm, apply some mustard oil and then wear socks.
+To keep your feet warm, apply some mustard oil or vaseline and then wear socks.

 Shoes